 Habitat: Curlycup Gumweed is found in disturbed areas, plains, along streams and frequently today along roadsides.
 It accepts all types of soils, moderate moisture to dry, and full sun.
 It is tap-rooted, growing from a short vertical rhizome with extensive deep roots.

-Names: The genus, Grindelia, is name for David Grindel (1776-1836), a Latvian pharmacologist and doctor, who is considered the first natural scientist.
+Names: The genus, Grindelia, is an honorary named for David Grindel (1776-1836), a Latvian pharmacologist and doctor, who is considered the first natural scientist.
 The species, squarrosa, which means 'spreading' or 'recurved' is applied to plants where the bracts or phyllaries are spreading to recurved.
 The author names for the plant classification are: First to classify was ‘Pursh’ which refers to Frederick Traugott Pursh (1774-1820) German-American botanist who wrote A Systematic Arrangement and Description of the Plants of North America, and was the botanist who catalogued and described the plants brought back by the exploring expedition of Lewis and Clark.
 His work was amended by ‘Dunal’ which refers to Michel Félix Dunal (1789 - 1856), French botanist, chair of the Dept. of Natural History at the University of Montpellier.
 His main research and writing was on the Nightshades in the genus Solanum.

 Comparisons.
 This species is similar to G. hirsutula, the Hairy Gumweed where the stems are hairy, the leaves have few if any glands and the flower heads are not resinous.